eiji03aero/react-hexagonal-sample/README.md

 - Sample project to describe React + Hexagonal architecture

 # Todo
-- error handling
+- validations
-  - fp-ts is coming in here to rescue shitty code!
+  - add validte function on entities
   - utilize notification to give feedback for user
+- edit tags on todo
+  - should have dropdown to select
 - todos filter
   - search by keyword
   - search by tag